Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

-where $\rho^*_{nn}$ and $ \rho^*_{pp}$ are some effective mass densities that depend on the details of the interaction and that were first introduced in the description of laboratory superfluid mixtures \citep{khala57,andreevbashkin1976}.
+where $\rho^*_{nn}$ and $ \rho^*_{pp}$ depend on the details of the microscopic interaction.
+In general, for a force that is applied only to the $x$-component, we have $ \mathbf{F}^{ext}_x =n_x \dot{\mathbf{p}}_x = \rho^*_{nx} \dot{\mathbf{v}}_n+ \rho^*_{px} \dot{\mathbf{v}}_p $: the four effective densities $\rho^*_{xy}$ for $(x,y=n,p)$ are response functions\footnote{ In general, the $\rho^*_{xy}$, which are not all independent, are nonlinear functions of the velocities~\cite{Leinson2017MNRAS}.
+They were first introduced to model $^4$He-$^3$He superfluid mixtures~\cite{khala57,andreevbashkin1976}. }, which may be measured by keeping track of the acceleration of a component under an applied external force.
+As we will see, this is exactly what happens in glitch models, where we have an external force (the spin-down torque) that only acts on the p-component and we are interested in the response of both components.

 The last piece of the puzzle that is missing is the following: why does it happen that $\mathbf{p}_n$, and not $\mathbf{v}_n$, is the quantity that is related to the gradient of the phase of the order parameter?
-At the formal level, this is a self-consistency requirement for this kind of hydrodynamic theory at the inter-vortex scale \citep{carter92}, see also the discussion in Sec.
-3 of \citep{gavassino2020CQG}.
-The intuition behind this fact was first discussed by \citet{anderson1966} on the basis of the Josephson effect in the context of superfluid Helium.
+This is a self-consistency requirement for the hydrodynamic theory at the inter-vortex scale \cite{carter92}, see Sec.
+3 of \cite{gavassino2020CQG}.
+The intuition behind this fact was first discussed by \citet{anderson1966} on the basis of the Josephson effect for superfluid $^4$He.